determined-ai/determined/docs/articles/viewing-epoch-based-metrics.rst

 To begin, you'll need a Determined cluster.
 If you are new to Determined AI (Determined), you can install the Determined library and start a cluster locally.

--  Ensure you have Docker running and then run the following command:
+-  Ensure you have Docker running and then run the following commands:

 .. code::